Tulunids: Rupture and Demise of the Tulunid Emirate

+Subsequently, Shayban was compelled to petition for the protection of himself and his family, which was duly granted.
+However, the soldiers were not cognizant of this truce.
+The following day, the two armies engaged in another confrontation, resulting in the defeat of the Tulunid forces.
+Abbasid troops, under the command of Muhammad ibn Sulayman, invaded al-Qata'i and violated the truce that he had previously granted to Shayban.
+The Tulunid family was treated harshly, expelled from Egypt, and sent to Baghdad with their possessions and treasures, while their wealth was confiscated.
+The Tulunid state thus fell, and Egypt was re-integrated into the Abbasid realm as it had been thirty-seven years earlier, with Muhammad ibn Sulayman al-Katib appointed as the governor by the caliph.

 Culture

-Ahmad ibn Tulun founded his own capital, al-Qata'i, north of the previous capital Fustat, where he seated his government.
+Ahmad ibn Tulun founded his own capital, al-Qatā'i, north of the previous capital Fustat, where he seated his government.
 One of the dominant features of this city, and indeed the feature that survives today, was the Mosque of Ibn Tulun.
 The mosque is built in a Samarran style that was common in the period during which the caliphate had shifted capitals from Baghdad to Samarra.
 This style of architecture was not just confined to religious buildings, but secular ones also.
 Surviving houses of the Tulunid period have Samarran-style stucco panels.